 History of the Data Warehouse

-Inmon codified the classic definition of a data warehouse as a “subject-oriented, integrated, nonvolatile, time-variant” collection of data in support of management decisions.
+Inmon was the one who stated that the data warehouse is a “subject-oriented, integrated, nonvolatile, time-variant” collection of data to support management decisions, and he formalized that definition at that time.

 How Does Data Warehousing Work?